OLIVIA GARRETT, PRESIDENT

 Adrian is a first generation Polish-American who has lived in Anchorage since 2015 where he works as a physical therapist and professional photographer.
 He has utilized a bicycle as his primary form of year round transportation for a decade.
 In 2017 he biked across Thailand on his first solo bike tour and has since then dedicated 1-2 months annually to bike touring.
 He brings utilitarian bicycle enthusiasm to the Bike Anchorage board and is dedicated to making Anchorage a safer place to be a utility cyclist.

-JACOB POWELL
+JADE POWELL

-After upgrading from a razor scooter, Jacob rediscovered a love of biking at college in Seattle, along with the freedom and discovery of active transportation in a city.
+After upgrading from a razor scooter, Jade rediscovered a love of biking at college in Seattle, along with the freedom and discovery of active transportation in a city.
 They have been on a mission to share that joy ever since, and believe that bikes are transformative for people, streets, and cities in the face of climate change.
 Living car-free in Anchorage for two years gave them an appreciation for the bikeable pockets of Anchorage, hidden trail connections, and the joys of multi-modal transit.
-Jacob joined Bike Anchorage to help Anchorage grow into the safe, livable, bikeable city that we all deserve.
+Jade joined Bike Anchorage to help Anchorage grow into the safe, livable, bikeable city that we all deserve.

 KERRY LYNCH